HoGentTIN/linux-training-hogent/modules/logging/050_logging_solution.md

     cat /var/log/l4e.log
     cat /var/log/l4i.log

-6\.
-Configure /var/log/Mysu.log, all the su to root messages should go in that log.
+6. Configure /var/log/Mysu.log, all the su to root messages should go in that log.
 Test that it works!

     echo authpriv.*  /var/log/Mysu.log >> /etc/syslog.conf

 This will log more than just the `su` usage.

-7\.
-Send the local5 messages to the syslog server of your neighbour.
+7. Send the local5 messages to the syslog server of your neighbour.
 Test that it works.

 On RHEL5, edit `/etc/sysconfig/syslog` to enable remote listening on the server.

-On RHEL7, uncomment these two lines in `/etc/rsyslog.conf` to enable
+On RHEL7, uncomment these two lines in `/etc/rsyslog.conf` to enable 'UDP syslog reception'.
-\'UDP syslog reception\'.

     # Provides UDP syslog reception
     $ModLoad imudp